cuilvye/Bargaining-project/README.md

 # Inferring Private Valuations from Behavioral Data in Bilateral Sequential Bargaining

-This repository is the specific implementation for the pubilshed paper on IJCAI-2023.
+This repository is the specific implementation for the published paper on IJCAI-2023.

 ## Requirements